Stowaway: Air travel

 Aside from risk to themselves, aircraft stowaways can also cause significant risk and stress to others when impacted equipment compromises safety, as well as significant cost of equipment repair, damage to aircraft on landing, and runway closures.
 In 1994, Flight PH844 discovered the body of a deceased male stowaway was jamming the starboard carriageway.
 After 3.5 hours of maneuvers attempting to dislodge the body, the flight made an emergency landing using only the nosewheel and port undercarriage.
-The air force of another country was required to assist move the damaged plane from the runway.
+The air force of another country was required to assist with moving the damaged plane from the runway.

 In 1965, Brian Robson attempted to mail himself in a crate on a flight from Melbourne, Australia to London.
 The flight was diverted to Los Angeles, where he was discovered after four days in the crate.
 In one reported case, in 2003, a young man mailed himself in a large box and had it shipped on UPS planes from New York City to Texas.
 He survived because the box travelled in a pressurized hold of an aircraft.

 From 1947 until September 2012, there were 96 known stowaway attempts worldwide in wheel wells of 85 separate flights, which resulted in 73 deaths with only 23 survivors.

+In 2024 and 2026 Svetlana Dali successfully boarded commercial flights from New York to Europe without a ticket or passport by evading security measures and airport gate agents.